shaikmuskan27/gocker-linux-runtime/README.md

 To make the headings larger and more professional, we will use Markdown Level 1 and Level 2 Headers.
 In GitHub, the # (H1) creates the largest possible font, usually with an underline, making the project title look like a proper brand.

-Here is the updated README with maximized header sizes and the screenshot placeholders.
+Here is the updated README with maximized header sizes and the screenshot placeholders

 🚀 GOCKER: CUSTOM LINUX RUNTIME FROM SCRATCH
 🏗️ ARCHITECTURE OVERVIEW